WASasquatch/was-node-suite-comfyui/README.md

  - Latent Upscale by Factor: Upscale a latent image by a factor
  - Latent Input Switch: Switch between two latent inputs
  - Logic Boolean: A simple `1` or `0` output to use with logic
+ - MiDaS Model Loader: Load a MiDaS model as an optional input for MiDaS Depth Approximation
  - MiDaS Depth Approximation: Produce a depth approximation of a single image input
  - MiDaS Mask Image: Mask a input image using MiDaS with a desired color
  - Number Operation